 ED 500 Introduction to Graduate Education and Technology (1) (Students who did not take ED 500 (discipline specific section) as a master's student at JSU are required to take the course as part of their Ed.S. program.
 Required in the first semester of enrollment.)
-EFD 615 Leadership (3)

-- EFD 632 Assessment (3) - EFD 681 Problems in Education I (3) (To be taken toward the end of the program.) - EFD 682 Problems in Education II (3) (Prerequisite: EFD 681) (Must be taken in the last semester of enrollment.) - IL 564 Law and Ethics (3)

-SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special Education requirement at the undergraduate or graduate level must take SPE 500 and have 0 electives.)
+EFD 552 Diversity Issues in Education (3) EIM 610 Emerging Technology & Collaborative Tools (3) EFD 615 Leadership (3) EFD 620 Measurement and Evaluation (3) EFD 691 Advanced Research in Education I (3) (Prerequisites for ECE and EED majors: ECE/EED 631 and ECE/EED 642; for SPE majors: SPE 620 and SPE 624) EFD 692 Advanced Research in Education II (3) (Prerequisite: EFD 691) (Must be taken in the last semester of enrollment.)
+SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special Education requirement at the undergraduate or graduate level must take SPĒ 500.)